 Supercomputers have been designed mainly for simulating partial and ordinary differential equations, but practical applications of such equations are limited.
 In a given system, it is quite common that something happens when a certain condition occurs, and something else happens when a different condition takes place.
 Vehicular-traffic simulations are a good example.
 A car stops at a red traffic signal, but continues driving when the signal is green; and the speed of a car may differ before and after passing through a crossing.
 Another example is disease propagation: an uninfected susceptible person may become infected after contracting a certain amount of pathogen.
 Such discrete-event research often requires enormous numbers of simulations depending on how many samples of event cascades and combinations are used.

-We are investigating such discrete simulations using the K and post K supercomputers and statistical physics.
+We are investigating such discrete simulations using the supercomputer K and Fugaku and statistical physics.
 Our current focus of research is on certain areas of social phenomena: traffic operations, economics activities and social relations.
 We have developed and made available to academic institutions an application software package named “OACIS” that can execute thousands to millions of simulations with appropriately selected input parameters, and which enables flexible analysis of their results.
 Users of OACIS are applying the software not only to social simulation events, but also to simulations in such fields as robotics and material design.

 Development of simulation management applications